Tacoma Rainiers Game Notes - vs. Las Vegas

 WALK-OFF WEDNESDAY: The Rainiers finished off their fifth walk-off win of the season on Wednesday evening, matching their five walk-off victories from both 2023 and 2024...the five walk-off wins this season are tied for the fourth-most in Triple-A...10 of Tacoma's 59 games have resulted in walk-offs (5-5 record), tied for the second-most games to result in a walk-off in Triple-A...Rochester and Round Rock have each had 11 games result in a walk-off (ROC, 5-6 / RR, 8-3)...Dominic Canzone delivered his second walk-off hit of the season, the other coming May 27 against Salt Lake...Canzone is one of three PCL hitters with multiple walk-off hits this season (others: OKC's Michael Chavis and Round Rock's Kellen Strahm).

-HOT START TO THE HOMESTAND: The Rainiers have won seven of the first eight games of their four-week homestand, getting it done on the mound and at the plate...the Rainiers have hit .318 in the first eight games of the homestand, ranking second among all full-season minor league teams in that time...the 50 runs the Rainiers have scored since last Tuesday are the third-most among full-season minor league clubs and the 23 stolen bases also are the second-most...on the mound, the Rainiers lead all Triple-A teams with 78 strikeouts and have held the opposition to a .252 batting average, the third-lowest in the PCL.
+HOT START TO THE HOMESTAND: The Rainiers have won seven of the first nine games of their four-week homestand, getting it done on the mound and at the plate...the Rainiers have hit .305 in the first nine games of the homestand, ranking third among all full-season minor league teams in that time...the club's .402 on-base percentage is good for the fourth-best among full-season minor league clubs and the 24 stolen bases also are the fifth-most...on the mound, the Rainiers rank second among all Triple-A teams with 86 strikeouts and have walked only 29, the fewest in the PCL and fourth-fewest in Triple-A...the Rainiers 2.97 strikeouts per walk is the best in the PCL and third-best in Triple-A in that span.

-RAINIERS ON THE RUN: Since the start of their homestand, the Rainiers have been successful in 23 of their 24 stolen base attempts, ranking second among all full-season minor league teams with their 23 stolen bases in that time...of the six full-season minor league teams that have at least 20 stolen bases since last Tuesday, the Rainiers 95.8% success rate on stolen bases is the highest...the Rainiers have swiped multiple bases in each of their last four games, tied for the longest streak in the PCL this season, becoming just the third PCL team to do so this year.
+RAINIERS ON THE RUN: Since the start of their homestand, the Rainiers have been successful in 24 of their 25 stolen base attempts, ranking fifth among all minor league teams with their 24 stolen bases in that time...of the 13 minor league teams that have at least 20 stolen bases since last Tuesday, the Rainiers 96% success rate on stolen bases is the highest...the Rainiers have swiped multiple bases in four-straight from May 31-June 3, becoming just the third PCL team to do so this year.

 RETURN OF THE PACK: Since May 8, OF Spencer Packard has a .506 on-base percentage, good for the PCL lead...in that span, Packard ranks seventh in the league with a .348 batting average and fifth 17 walks drawn...Packard has also been hit by four pitches in that stretch, tied for the third-most in the league... he is also hitting .364 (12x33) in his last 11 games, driving in 10 runs and has drawn nine walks in his last 11 games.